knightsUCF/City-Builder-Architects-Production/marketing/notes.md

 "If you want, you can even buy a domain through Mailchimp, but it’s a bit pricey.
 I’d recommend going to another domain provider and redirecting your traffic to a landing page.
 This costs only a few bucks a year."

+"Regardless of your tone, a good ad will almost always be: concise, clean, and convincing.
+You want to get your idea across quickly and in a few sentences.
+Text needs to be easy to digest, and focus on what makes your offering unique.
+Clean means no spelling or grammar mistakes because those stick out like a sore thumb.
+And for your ad to be convincing, you need to have a call to action and a reason for them to click through."

+offer in game currency for inviting 10 friends from fb